TriplyDB/Documentation/docs/triply-etl/enrich/shacl/triple-rules.md

 Notice that the fatherhood assertion was correctly added to the internal store, based on the Triple Rule in the data model.

-### Step 4: Using files (optional)
+### Step D: Using files (optional)

-The script in [Step 3](#step-3-write-and-run-the-script) includes both the instance data and the information model as inline strings, using [Source.string()](../../sources/inline-strings.md).
+The script in [Step C](#step-c-write-and-run-the-script) includes both the instance data and the information model as inline strings, using [Source.string()](../../sources/inline-strings.md).
 This is great for creating a self-contained example, but not realistic when the number of rules increases.

 We therefore show the same script after these inline components have been stored in separate files: